analogdevicesinc/ai8x-training/README.md

 ### Limitations of AI85 Networks

 The AI85 hardware does not support arbitrary network parameters.
 Specifically,
-* Dilation, groups, and batch normalization are not supported.
+* Dilation, groups, depth-wise separable convolutions, and batch normalization are not supported.

 * `Conv2d`:

   * Kernel sizes must be 1×1 or 3×3.
   * Padding can be 0, 1, or 2.
   * Stride is fixed to 1.